Murder of Shao Tong: Background

 Shao was born in the coastal Chinese city of Dalian in 1994, the only child of a family typical of China's emerging middle class.
-Her father was a civil servant who worked in food safety inspection; her mother a homemaker.
-She attended Dalian Yuming High School, and aspired to become a biologist.
+Her father was a civil servant who worked in food safety inspection and her mother was a homemaker.
+Shao attended Dalian Yuming High School and aspired to become a biologist.

 Yuming students routinely perform well on China's National Higher Education Entrance Examination or gaokao, and in the Olympic Competition, which offers winners admission to college without having to take the gaokao.
 In the late 2000s, Shao and her then boyfriend entered the competition.
 He won and attended a prestigious university in southern China; she did not.

 She decided to study in the U.S. instead, which she was able to do because her parents had saved over US$100,000 toward her education.
 In 2011 she went to Beijing to take a preparatory course for the Test of English as a Foreign Language.
 There she met Li Xiangnan, three years her senior, from Wenzhou.
-Shao's mother says he developed a crush on her daughter, which was not unusual—many other young men had shown such an interest in her daughter.
-She met him once when he came to Dalian, and recalls him as shy.
+Shao's mother said he developed a crush on her daughter, which was not unusual—many other young men had shown such an interest in her daughter.
+She met him once when he came to Dalian, and recalled him as shy.
 Although he seemed to be from a rich background, she and her husband did not think he was right for their daughter.

-Shao was accepted at Iowa State University (ISU), in Ames, where she majored in chemical engineering in 2012, a choice that pleased her father since not many women enter that field.
+Shao was accepted at Iowa State University (ISU), in Ames, where she majored in chemical engineering in 2012, a choice that pleased her father, since not many women enter that field.
 Li "chased [her] from China to the U.S," an acquaintance said, transferring from Rochester Institute of Technology to the University of Iowa in Iowa City, 140 mi away, where he studied business.
 At Iowa State, friends, mostly fellow Chinese students, recalled her as being very outgoing, tutoring students in Chinese and dancing at parties.
 She also distinguished herself for her ability to solve Rubik's Cube quickly.
 Although engineering was not her favorite subject, she maintained a grade point average of 3.75.

 Li and Shao continued to socialize in Iowa.
 According to her friends, he seemed to believe he was her boyfriend, although others who knew her said she had ongoing relationships with other men as well, not all of whom were aware of the others.
 He moved in with her in summer 2013, to the great annoyance of her roommate.
 "He didn't clean up.
 It's just not normal that a boy lived in a girl's dorm," she told a Chinese news outlet.
 "We tried to kick him out, but he wouldn't leave."
 In early 2014, he gave Shao's address as his on two occasions when he was cited for traffic violations while driving his 2009 BMW in Coralville, outside Iowa City.